mkeeter/raven/README.md

 ## Devices
 ### Audio
 #### Implementation notes
-The reference implementation is very different from the specification!
+The reference implementation is very different from the specification; we attempt to match the behavior of the reference implementation.

 ### Datetime
 #### Limitations